 # 4 – Till The End

 So many Toto songs grab the listener right from the opening bell.
-Toto’s “Till The End,” is a perfect example of that style of writing and production.
+Toto’s “Till The End” is a perfect example of that writing and production style.
 The horn section on this one is the icing on the donut.
-Perfection in groove, melody and performance.
+Perfection in groove, melody, and performance.
 These guys were and still are unbelievable.
-“Till The End,” was released on the Fahrenheit album in 1986.
+“Till The End” was released on the Fahrenheit album in 1986.

 # 3 – Girl Goodbye

 Toto’s debut album blew away everyone in 1978.
-It was record that featured incredible slick production, virtuous performances and above all great written songs.
-No song on the album defined all of that more than the kicking track “Girl Goodbye.”
+It was a record that featured incredible slick production, virtuous performances, and, above all, great-written songs.
+No song on the album defined all that more than the kicking track “Girl Goodbye.”

 # 2 – Hold The Line

 “Hold The Line,’ was the song that put Toto on the map.
 It was the band’s first single from their debut album.
-The song’s mesmerizing opening lick became of the most eagerly learned piano runs that all pianist had to learn instantly.
-I remember hearing this song on the radio in 1978 and almost crashing my car because it completely blew me away.
+The song’s mesmerizing opening lick became one of the most eagerly learned piano runs that all pianists had to learn instantly.
+I remember hearing this song on the radio in 1978 and almost crashing my car because it blew me away.

 # 1 – Rosanna

 Some songs cannot be described in the printed word as to how great they are.
-“Rosanna,” is one of them.
+“Rosanna” is one of them.
 The song was released on the band’s fourth album entitled Toto IV.
-It was the first single released from the album and reached the number two spot on the Billboard Hot 100.
-The only Toto song to reach higher on the charts than “Rosanna,” was the album’s third single “Africa.”
-However, we suspect that “Africa’s,” number one status was fueled by the band’s popularity due to the success of “Rosanna.”
+It was the first single released from the album and reached number two on the Billboard Hot 100.
+The only Toto song to reach higher on the charts than “Rosanna” was the album’s third single, “Africa.”
+However, we suspect that “Africa’s” number one status was fueled by the band’s popularity due to the success of “Rosanna.”
 Easily one of the 1980’s best singles.